MAS KiwiSaver Scheme Review

 Our Review

-In this guide, we outline the MAS KiwiSaver scheme, what funds they offer to KiwiSaver members, how they're different from other funds, and look at alternatives and the level of fees involved.
+In this guide, we outline the MAS KiwiSaver Scheme, what funds they offer to KiwiSaver members, how they're different from other funds, and look at alternatives and the level of fees involved.

 This Guide covers:

-- MAS KiwiSaver Fees
+- MAS KiwiSaver Scheme Fees

-- Who is MAS KiwiSaver Suited to?
+- Who is the MAS KiwiSaver Scheme Suited to?

-- 7 Must-Know MAS KiwiSaver Facts
+- 7 Must-Know MAS KiwiSaver Scheme Facts

 - Conclusion